jwl-7/c0de_gr1nd/python_explanations/directory_path_normalization.md

         else:
             stack.pop()
     ```
-4. If the part is not '' and not '.', push the part to the stack
+4. If the part is not '' and not '.', push it to the stack
     ```python
     elif p and p != '.':
         stack.append(p)
     ```
-5. Return each part of the stack joined by '/' and add '/' to the front if the original _path_ started like that
+5. Return each part of the stack joined by '/', and add '/' to the front if the original path started like that
     ```python
     return ('/' if path[0] == '/' else '') + '/'.join(stack)
     ```